-When it comes to car insurance, all vehicles are assigned an group that ranges from 1 (cheapest to insure) to 50 (most expensive).
+When it comes to car insurance, all vehicles are assigned a group that ranges from 1 (cheapest to insure) to 50 (most expensive).
 This helps insurers to determine the cost of your premium.
-Toyota GT86 models range from insurance group 30 to 35, meaning it will typically cost slightly more than the average car to insure.
+Toyota GT86 models range from insurance group 30 to 35, meaning that it will typically cost slightly more than the average car to insure.

 The costs may vary slightly between different Toyota GT86 insurance groups, due to the different factors related to the vehicle.
 As an example, a 30-year-old driver in an average postcode could pay around £906 for cover on a Toyota GT86 2.0 D-4S TRD 2d that is in insurance group 30 or around £902 for a Toyota GT86 Club Series Orange Edition 2.0 Boxer D-4S 2d that is in insurance group 35.
-This comparison illustrates the premium pricing when one car is in a higher insurance group.
+This comparison illustrates the impact on premium pricing when one model is in a higher insurance group.

 Toyota GT86 insurance cost by location

-Your home address play a key role in how much you’ll be charged for car insurance.
+Your home address plays a key role in how much you’ll be charged for car insurance.
 To illustrate the significance of your postcode, we have pulled together some average quotes for a 30-year-old living in three different locations.
 The quotes are for a Toyota GT86 2.0 D-4S Primo 2d.